Stethoscope Necklace in Silver: Elegant science-inspired jewelry for doctors and nurses.

 FAQ

-Q: What does the stethoscope represent in medicine?
+What does the stethoscope represent in medicine?

-Q: What material and chain?
+What size, material, and chain?

 Medical & Lab tools